-While the U.S. Constitution guarantees the right to a speedy trial, it doesn’t guarantee the same for pre-trial proceedings.
-In Ohio, most criminal proceedings can begin many years after the alleged crime has actually happened.
+The U.S. Constitution guarantees the right to a speedy trial but does not impose the same requirement for pre-trial proceedings.
+In Ohio, most criminal cases can be initiated years after the alleged crime occurred.
+However, for certain crimes, the law limits the time the government has to prosecute, known as the statute of limitations.

 For many states, one exception to these reasons is murder.
-The reasoning is that taking a life is the most serious crime that demands deep and definitive closure.
-In this blog, experienced defense attorney Max Hiltner explains what this means for Ohio.
+The reasoning is that taking a life demands justice, regardless of how much time has passed.

-What does the court of Ohio define as murder?
+What Does the Court of Ohio Consider as Murder?

-Under Ohio law, a person can only be accused of murder if they are suspected of the following:
+Under Ohio Revised Code Section 2903.02, a person can only be accused of murder if they are suspected of the following:

 - Intentionally causing the death of another (this includes the unlawful termination of a pregnancy).

-- Under the Ohio felony murder rule, causing the death of another person while attempting to commit a violent felony, under certain circumstances.
+- Causing the death of another person while attempting to commit a violent felony (also known as felony murder) under certain circumstances.

 Importantly, lesser charges like manslaughter or assault do have statutes of limitations.
-If you are being charged with manslaughter, the statute of limitations is 20 years.
+For instance:

-But what are the reasons that there is no statute of limitations for murder?
+But what are the reasons that there is no statute of limitations for murder in Ohio?

 There are a few reasons why Ohio does not have a statute of limitations for murder: